scrabbletank/farhome-rules/rulesdoc.md

 - **Ingredients:** 2 Buff Beetle, 1 Skillwheat
 - **Roll:** 2 Bad dice, 1 Terrible die

-For the next hour, replace all wound die from weapon attacks with wounds.
+For the next hour, when attacking with a weapon you may reroll all wound dice.

 ___
 ##### Potion of Ability